 Being the bigger size filament, it has the ability to extrude faster than the 1.75mm filament due to being able to make use of a bigger nozzle.

 What Are the Main Differences Between 1.75mm & 3mm Filament?

 Flow Rates through the Extruder

-When using a 1.75mm filament, you have a wider flexibility for flow rates, because smaller filament has a higher surface area to volume ratio.
+When using a 1.75mm filament, you have a wider flexibility for flow rates because smaller filament has a higher surface area to volume ratio.
 This allows for quicker melting through the nozzle as heat can be pumped to it faster, and allows you to push your 3D printer to higher volume extrusion rates.

 They will give you increased control as well as extrusion rates when using narrow nozzle sizes.

 Getting to the end of a 3mm filament spool can be an issue due to the extra friction along the filament pathway.
 3mm filament creates high tension when the spool is nearly finished.
-It can be a problem with the last couple of meters of the spool, making it unsuable.
+It can be a problem with the last couple of meters of the spool, making it unusable.

 In terms of filament diameter and nozzle width, it’s not advised to be use 3mm filament with small nozzles (0.25mm-0.35mm) because the added pressure of being extruded through the smaller hole means you’ll have to use a low extrusion speed.
 In doing so, you may sacrifice print quality.